-- (1) Discretionary bonuses were not made pursuant to any bonus plan.
-The bonuses listed for Messrs.
-Kovar and Quick and Ms. Pritchard for 2010 were paid in 2011 for fiscal 2010 performance.
-The bonus in 2012 for Mr. Secor, in 2011 for Mr. Hart and in 2012 for Mr. White were sign on bonuses.
-Mr. Hart's 2012 bonus was made for retention purposes.
-Mr. Quick's 2011 bonus was a one-time cash bonus for taking on additional responsibilities that were previously handled by our Chief Operating Officer, who left in December 2010. - (2) Consists of awards of restricted stock units granted pursuant to the 2008 Incentive Plan.
-All awards granted in 2011 and 2012 vest pro-rata over three years, except for one grant to Mr. Hart in 2011 that vested on March 15, 2012.
-All other awards vest in equal 20% installments over five years, except for two separate 2010 grants to Messrs.
-Kovar and Quick and Ms. Pritchard, which vest one-third per year and one-half per year, respectively.
+- (1) The bonuses in 2013 for Mr. Hart and Ms. Pritchard and in 2012 for Mr. Hart were paid for retention purposes.
+The bonuses in 2012 for Mr. Secor, in 2011 for Mr. Hart and in 2012 for Mr. White were sign on bonuses. - (2) Consists of awards of restricted stock units granted pursuant to the 2008 Incentive Plan.
+All awards vest pro-rata over three years, except for one grant to Mr. Hart in 2011 that vested on March 15, 2012.
 The amounts shown were not actually paid to the Named Executive Officers.
-Rather, as required by the rules of the SEC, the amounts represent the aggregate grant date fair value of the restricted stock units awarded to each of them in fiscal years 2010, 2011 and 2012.
+Rather, as required by the rules of the SEC, the amounts represent the aggregate grant date fair value of the restricted stock units awarded to each of them in fiscal years 2011, 2012 and 2013.
 These values were determined in accordance with FASB ASC Topic 718.
-See Note 15, Stockholders' Equity and Benefit Plans, under the subheading entitled "Stock Options and Stock Appreciation Rights" in the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for fiscal 2012 for a discussion of our determination of the aggregate grant date fair value of these awards.
+See Note 16, Employee Benefit Plans, under the subheading entitled "Restricted Stock and Restricted Stock Units" in the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for fiscal 2013 for a discussion of our determination of the aggregate grant date fair value of these awards.
 The amounts reported do not include any reduction in the value of the awards for the possibility of forfeiture. - (3) Consists of awards of stock appreciation rights granted pursuant to the 2008 Incentive Plan.
 The amounts shown were not actually paid to the Named Executive Officers.
-Rather, as required by the rules of the SEC, the amounts represent the aggregate grant date fair value of the stock appreciation rights awarded to each of them in fiscal years 2010, 2011 and 2012.
+Rather, as required by the rules of the SEC, the amounts represent the aggregate grant date fair value of the stock appreciation rights awarded to each of them in fiscal years 2011, 2012 and 2013.
 These values were determined in accordance with FASB ASC Topic 718.
-See Note 15, Stockholders' Equity and Benefit Plans, under the subheading entitled "Stock Options and Stock Appreciation Rights" in the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for fiscal 2012 for the assumptions used in determining the aggregate grant date fair value of these awards.
-The amounts reported do not include any reduction in the value of the awards for the possibility of forfeiture.

-- (4) The amounts shown were earned in the fiscal year listed, but paid in the first quarter of the following fiscal year.
+See Note 16, Employee Benefit Plans, under the subheading entitled "Stock Options and Stock Appreciation Rights" in the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for fiscal 2013 for the assumptions used in determining the aggregate grant date fair value of these awards.
+The amounts reported do not include any reduction in the value of the awards for the possibility of forfeiture. - (4) The amounts shown were earned in the fiscal year listed, but paid in the first quarter of the following fiscal year.
 Mr. Hart's 2011 bonus was guaranteed as part of his offer letter to join the Company and was in lieu of his participation in our 2011 cash incentive plan.
-Mr. White's 2012 bonus was guaranteed as part of his offer letter to join the Company and was in lieu of his participation in our 2012 cash incentive plan. - (5) Represents earnings or losses on balances under the Third Amended and Restated Fossil, Inc. and Affiliates Deferred Compensation Plan.
-For a description of the plan, see "Fiscal 2012 Nonqualified Deferred Compensation Table- Deferred Compensation Plan." - (6) Mr. Kartsotis refused all forms of compensation for fiscal years 2010, 2011 and 2012.
-Mr. Kartsotis is one of the initial investors in the Company and expressed his belief that his primary compensation is met by continuing to drive stock price growth. - (7) Mr. Secor joined the Company in December 2012. - (8) Reimbursement of moving expenses. - (9) Mr. Hart joined the Company in June 2011. - (10) Includes reimbursement of \$74,670 in moving expenses. - (11) Includes reimbursement of \$223,025 in moving expenses and \$2,646 for COBRA. - (12) Effective October 26, 2012, Mr. Quick retired from his position as Vice Chairman. - (13) Mr. White joined the Company in September 2012. - (14) Includes reimbursement of \$118,133 in moving expenses.
+Mr. White's 2012 bonus was guaranteed as part of his offer letter to join the Company and was in lieu of his participation in our 2011 cash incentive plan.

+- (5) Mr. Kartsotis refused all forms of compensation for fiscal years 2011, 2012 and 2013.
+Mr. Kartsotis is one of the initial investors in the Company and expressed his belief that his primary compensation is met by continuing to drive stock price growth. - (6) Mr. Secor joined the Company in December 2012. - (7) Includes reimbursement of \$130,454 in moving expenses. - (8) Mr. Hart joined the Company in June 2011. - (9) Includes reimbursement of \$74,670 in moving expenses. - (10) Includes reimbursement of \$223,025 in moving expenses and \$2,646 for COBRA. - (11) Mr. White joined the Company in September 2012. - (12) Includes reimbursement of \$118,133 in moving expenses.

-FISCAL 2012 GRANTS OF PLAN-BASED AWARDS TABLE
+FISCAL 2013 GRANTS OF PLAN-BASED AWARDS TABLE

-The following table provides information regarding plan-based awards granted during fiscal year 2012 to the Named Executive Officers.
+The following table provides information regarding plan-based awards granted during fiscal 2013 to the Named Executive Officers.